-Carried Interest
+Proposed Changes to Carried Interest

-A "carried" interest is the interest in partnership profits that a general partner receives from the investing partners for managing the investment and taking on the entrepreneurial risk of the venture.
-Carried interest may be taxed as ordinary income or capital gain depending on the character of the income generated by the partnership.
-Lawmakers have introduced various proposals to increase the tax burden on carried interest since 2007.
-In 2017, Congress created a three-year holding period requirement for the reduced long-term capital gains rate.

-In February, President Trump informed Republican congressional leaders that one of his main tax priorities this year is "closing the carried interest tax deduction loophole."
-Shortly thereafter, a group of 13 Senate Democrats reintroduced the Carried Interest Fairness Act (S. 445).
-The bill would convert virtually all real estate-related carried interest income to ordinary income subject to the top tax rates and self-employment taxes.
+- Lawmakers have introduced various proposals to increase the tax burden on carried interest since 2007. - In 2017, Congress created a three-year holding period requirement for the reduced long-term capital gains rate. - During his first term in office, President Trump reportedly pushed Republican lawmakers to include much stricter restrictions on carried interest than the three-year holding period that was included in the final 2017 tax bill. - In 2021, House Ways and Means Democrats passed legislation to extend the carried interest holding period from three to five years, and other changes, while adding a new exception for a real property trade or business (e.g., real estate).
+The proposals were not enacted. - In February 2025, President Trump informed Republican congressional leaders that one of his main tax priorities this year is "closing the carried interest tax deduction loophole."
+Shortly thereafter, a group of 13 Senate Democrats reintroduced the Carried Interest Fairness Act (S. 445). - The bill would convert virtually all real estate-related carried interest income to ordinary income subject to the top tax rates and self-employment taxes.